Michael Herz (businessman)

-Michael Herz (born September 28, 1943) is a German businessman, co-owner of the German coffee shop and retail chain Tchibo.
+Michael Herz (born September 28, 1943) is a German businessman, co-owner of holdings company Maxingvest AG.

 Family business

-In 1965, after the death of his father Max Herz, who co-founded Tchibo in 1949 with Carl Tchilinghiryan, Herz joined Tchibo as head of sales.
+In 1965, after the death of his father Max Herz, who co-founded Tchibo in 1949 with Carl Tchilinghiryan, Herz joined Tchibo (later Maxingvest AG) as head of sales.

-Tchibo is 100% owned by family members.
-In 2003, along with his mother and brother Wolfgang, he bought out his other brother, Günter Herz, and sister, Daniela Herz-Schnoekel.

-In 2007, the Tchibo holding company, changed its name from Tchibo Holding AG to Maxingvest AG.

 According to Forbes’ list of global billionaires, Herz is listed at number 360 with a net worth of $4.3 billion as of July 8, 2015.
 He was the 21st richest man in Germany and in 2003 made the top 10.

-Michael Herz bought and reorganized the book wholesaler Libri and the florist Blume 2000, and he also prevented the break-up of Beiersdorf AG through his efforts.
+Herz bought and reorganized book wholesaler Libri and florist Blume 2000, and prevented the break-up of Beiersdorf AG.
 His investment in Escada turned out to be a failure and ended in bankruptcy.

 Personal life

 He is married and lives in Hamburg.

 In 2008, his brother Joachim died in a motorboat accident.